-Our 2018 Small Plates & Craft Beer Pairing event will be held in downtown Breckenridge at Modis.
-Join us for four small plates created by the Modis culinary team to pair delightfully with each of two beers; from Black Project Spontaneous & Wild Ales and Melvin Brewing Co.
+Our 2019 Small Plates & Craft Beer Pairing event will be held in downtown Breckenridge at TBD.
+Join us for four small plates created by the culinary team to pair delightfully with each of two beers; from Verboten Brewing & Barrel Project and Blackberry Farms Brewery.

 Learn about each brewery, the beers they are showcasing and discover the inspiration behind the pairings from the Chef and his team.
 This is a seated, plated event that will begin at 4:00 on Friday afternoon.